Project Details

 Skye Harrop and I focused on completing the task flow for finding a local attraction and adding it to a new itinerary.
 Alyssa and Karisma worked on another task flow.

-The screens I worked on were the onboarding process which establishes the user’s preferences.
+The screens I worked on were for the questionnaire process which establishes the user’s preferences before they start looking for locations.

 Task flow I followed:

-After conducting user testing for our wireframes, we took some of the insights we gained into building a high-fidelity prototype.
+After getting feedback from our professor and classmates, we took some of the insights we gained into building a high-fidelity prototype.

 Alyssa established the color pallette we would use across the screens and designed the logo for the app.